PlaceOS/docs/reference/system-architecture.md

 Modules reflect their runtime state in Redis, making it available for other components of the system

 The PlaceOS Backoffice web application manages them both via PlaceOS REST-API.
-It updates module config via RethinkDB.
+It updates module configuration via RethinkDB.

 ### Service Discovery